Here are 10 Steps for Sellers to Prepare for a Home Inspection.

 Special note- After the inspection: While it is important to prepare for a home inspection, you will also need to reset items after the visit.
 Inspectors try to leave your home in the same condition they found it, however it is not always possible to know how a GFCI/AFCI test in one room effects outlets in other areas of the house to ensure all connections have properly reset.
 Re-check all your window and door locks, reset your thermostats, clocks, appliances especially refrigerators, and alarms to your desired setting.
 Systems can fail at any time and if they have not been used in a long time such as a GFCI outlet in a garage, these often fail during testing.
 This is a normal part of the home inspection testing process and a part of home maintenance.
 The inspector will list these items on their report.

-Radon Gas Testing: If a radon gas test has been requested by the buyer, please maintain “closed home conditions”.
+Radon Gas Testing: If a radon gas test has been requested by the buyer, a device will remain in the home for at least 48 hours.
+Maintain “closed home conditions”.
 “Closed-house conditions” means keeping all windows closed, keeping doors closed except for normal entry and exit, and not operating fans or other machines which bring in air from outside.
 Fans that are part of a radon-reduction system or small exhaust fans operating for only short periods of time may run during the test.
 It is expected and acceptable that you will operate your bathroom and kitchen ventilation, home cooling and heating systems as normal.
-Please keep “closed home conditions” 12 hours prior to the test being conducted as well as during the 48 hour test.
+Please keep “closed home conditions” for 24 hours prior to the test being conducted as well as during the 48 hour test.

 Who Gets The Report?
 The “Client” is the person who paid for the report and they are the sole owner of the report.
 Please remember, the inspector cannot release the inspection report to anyone except the “Client” due to privacy rights.